giantswarm/jiralert-app/README.md

 Giant Swarm offers a [Jiralert](https://github.com/prometheus-community/jiralert/) App which can be installed in workload clusters.
 Here we define the jiralert-app chart with its templates and default configuration.

-Jiralert is an [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) plugin that uses receivers to create Jira tickets on the configured projects.
+Jiralert is an [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) plugin that uses receivers to create Jira tickets in the configured projects.

 ## Installing